tafabey/noter/README.md

 # noter
-Noter is a basic terminal notepad program, it writed with C; you can add, show and delete notes
+Noter is a basic terminal notepad program written in C; you can add, show, and delete notes.

 ## Features
-- Take notes until 20 lines.
+- Take notes up to 20 lines.
-- Saving notes into file (`notes.txt`)
+- Save notes to a file (`notes.txt`).
-- Add, show and deleting notes
+- Add, show and delete notes
 - A basic terminal interface

 ## Compiling the program